perfsonar/docs/multi_ma_install.rst

 Configuring Measurement Hosts
 ==============================
 Each measurement host must be configured to register its data to the central archive.
-You do this by adding a ``measurement_archive`` block to the :ref:`regular testing configuration file <config_files-regtesting-conf-main>` for each type of data to be registered in the central measurement archive.
+You do this by adding a ``measurement_archive`` block to the :ref:`MeshConfig agent tasks file <config_files-meshconfig-conf-agent-tasks>` for each type of data to be registered in the central measurement archive.
 Valid test types are:

 * esmond/latency
 * esmond/throughput